eugene-mindset/Seekr/docs/it2_dap.md

 - [x] Have unit testing
 - [x] Set up continous integration with Travis CI
 - [X] Switch to object-oriented model

+## Retrospective
+This iteration, we focused on adding more features for our items and also made some behind-the-scenes changes.
+We added the ability to select a location for each Item so in future iterations our filtering when searching can be more sophisticated.
+Behind-the-scenes, we deployed our app onto AWS to make it accessibile to the public, and so none of our computers needed to always host the backend and server.
+We were able to set up Travis CI to make sure that our tests were able to automatically run.
+In addition, we changed the structure of our code to better reflect the object-oriented nature of the course.
+Overall, this iteration was very successful, and we were all able to contribute a lot to our project.